-Short leaseholds, unlicensed properties and fixtures and fittings are reviewed on an outlet basis for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.
-The recoverable amount is the higher of fair value less costs to sell or value in use.
+The carrying value of assets for an individual outlet, comprise the property, plant and equipment value and the associated right-of-use asset.
+An impairment loss is recognised whenever the carrying value of the outlet exceeds its recoverable amount, which is determined as the higher of the value in use, or fair value less costs to sell for each outlet.
+Any resulting impairment relates to sites with poor trading performance, where the output of the value in use calculations are insufficient to justify their current net book value.
 Any changes in outlet earnings or cash flows, the discount rate applied to those cash flows, or the estimate of sales proceeds could give rise to an additional impairment loss.

 Where an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but only so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset in prior periods.
-A reversal of an impairment loss is recognised in the income statement immediately.
-An impairment reversal is only recognised where there is a change in the estimates used to determine recoverable amounts, not where it results from the passage of time.
+A reversal of an impairment loss is recognised in the income statement.
+An impairment reversal is only recognised where there is a change in circumstances or favourable events since the last impairment test impacting estimates used to determine recoverable amounts, not where it results from the passage of time.